 Add the additional ingredients to the ricotta and gently mix with your hands until combined.

 Pour out the mixture onto a floured bench.
 The only way of knowing whether you have the right consistency is to test it.
 So bring a small saucepan of water to the boil and break off a small piece of dough (about the size of a ten cent coin) roll into a ball and drop into the boiling water.
 If the gnocchi starts tp disintegrate, add a little more flour to your mixture.

 Once you're happy with the mixture, roll out into logs and and chop the gnocchi into little balls and place on to a tray lined with baking paper.

 To make the sauce, heat the olive oil in a saucepan and add the garlic.
 When you hear a sizzle add the salt and chopped tomatoes and simmer gently stirring every once in a while until your sauce has thickened and reduced down.

-Bring a large pot of salted water to the boil and cook your gnocchi in batches.
-Spooning into the tomato sauce as you go.
+Bring a large pot of salted water to the boil and cook your gnocchi in batches and spoon into the tomato sauce as you go.
 The gnocchi will only take a few minutes to cook and will rise to the surface when cooked.
-Take care not to over cook the gnocchi.

-Spoon into bowls and garnish with extra grana.
+Spoon into bowls and garnish with extra parmesan.